jbhender/CSCAR_Workshops/rsc/README.md

 Pre-recorded video discussions are distributed via YouTube.
-These videos are only available to the University of Michigan community, meaning you need to be logged into your @umich.edu email address in the browswer you are viewing them in.
+These videos are only available to the University of Michigan community, meaning you need to be logged into your @umich.edu Gmail account in the browswer you want to view them in.
+If you are logged into a personal Gmail, you may need to use the switch account feature so that your @umich.edu account is primary.
+If all else fails, sign out of Gmail and sign back into mail.umich.edu first.

 ## Links to Exercises